jitaogithub/jitaogithub.github.io/content/authors/admin/_index.md

 ---
 I am currently a senior software engineer at Microsoft with a focus on [MANA](https://learn.microsoft.com/en-us/azure/virtual-network/accelerated-networking-mana-overview).
 I received my PhD in Computer Science from [UT Austin](https://www.cs.utexas.edu/) in August 2024.
 I was advised by [Prof. Aditya Akella](https://www.cs.utexas.edu/~akella/).
 I am broadly interested in intra- and inter-datacenter networks.
 My PhD research discovered opportunities and tackled problems in applying in-network computing to real-world systems.
 I have also interned at Google and Microsoft, working on projects that covered hardware transport offloading, congestion control and 5G vRAN.

-**I am actively looking for collaboration with the academia.
-Email me.**
+**I am looking for opportunities to serve as a PC member or reviewer.
+Please contact me.**
 {style="text-align: justify;"}